 The recommendations contained in this report are similar to those being developed by industry and other groups (e.g., the American Society of Testing and Materials [ASTM 1991] and the American Association of Radon Scientists and Technologists [AARST 1991a]).
-This report is a guidance document; however, one condition of participation in EPA's former National Radon Proficiency Program (RPP) was conformance with these protocols.
+This report is a guidance document; however, one condition of participation in the EPA National Radon Measurement Proficiency (RMP) Program is conformance with these protocols.